danielaparker/jsoncons/README.md

 # jsoncons: a C++ library for json construction

 jsoncons is a C++ library for the construction of [JavaScript Object Notation (JSON)](http://www.json.org).
-It supports parsing a JSON file or string into a tree structured `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
+It supports parsing a JSON file or string into a `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
 It also provides an API for generating json read and write events in code, somewhat analogously to SAX processing in the XML world.
 Consult the wiki for the latest [documentation and tutorials](https://github.com/danielaparker/jsoncons/wiki) and [roadmap](https://github.com/danielaparker/jsoncons/wiki/Roadmap).

 jsoncons uses some features that are new to C++ 11, particularly move semantics and the AllocatorAwareContainer concept.
 Through the use of conditional directives, however, it retains compatibility with VC++ 10 SP1 (note that SP1 is required for VC++ 10, it fixes compiler bugs with move semantics.)
 It has been tested with MS Visual C++ 10 SP1, MS Visual C++ 15, clang 3.3 and GCC 4.8.